raghavsrvt/raghavsrvt/README.md

 - 👋 Hi, I’m @Raghav Srivastava
 - 👀 I’m interested in web development
 - 🌱 I’m currently learning JavaScript
-- 📫 How to reach me on raghavsrvt.ml
+- 📫 Reach me on raghavsrvt.ml

 <!---
 RaghavSrvt-dev/RaghavSrvt-dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.